AntoniaAhme/PS126CommunityExperiment/README.md

 # PS126CommunityExperiment
 This is the data and script for the plankton community experiment performed on the RV Polarstern expedition PS126.
-The data has been published in XX.
+The data has been published under https://doi.org/10.3390/genes14030623.